 Rare Mar-crest daisy and dot Well 'n Tree style meat platter.
 Photo courtesy eBay's martymorgan.

-Mar-crest has been regaining popularity the past few years.
-I've noticed that several online sellers are identifying assorted brown glazed stoneware pieces as being Mar-crest as a result.
-Sometimes, these pieces are even being called rare.
-Pfaltzgraff, Hull, Hall, McCoy, Kathy Kale, California Pottery, etc., have many Mar-crest similar pieces.
+Mar-crest stoneware has rapidly regaining popularity in the past few years.
+Several online sellers are identifying their assorted brown glazed stoneware pieces as being Mar-crest.
+Maybe they aren't very familiar with Mar-crest?
+Or they do know, and are trying to pass off odd pieces as being rare or hard to find Mar-crest items.
+Many of these pieces are actually Pfaltzgraff, Hull, Hall, McCoy, Kathy Kale, California Pottery, etc., all of which have many Mar-crest similar pieces.
 Learn to know the difference.

 Would someone purposely misidentify a piece of pottery and call it rare and hard to find, attempting to fool a new collector?
-Sad to say, but this happens daily (and not just with Mar-crest).
-That's why it's important for collectors to become familiar with what Mar-crest looks like.
+Sad to say, but it does happen (and not just with Mar-crest).
+That's why it's important for collectors and buyers to become familiar with what Mar-crest looks like.
 Know the various sizes and measurements.
 Pay close attention to the lid, making sure it's the correct one.
-If the rim of a Mar-crest "bowl" is unglazed, that means a lid belongs on the piece, and it's not a mixing bowl.
+If the rim of a Mar-crest "bowl" is unglazed, that means a lid belongs on the piece, and it is not a mixing bowl.

-Here's something I feel you should know.
-Pictures on this website have been copied (without permission), and are showing up on several online auctions and sales daily!
-Makes you wonder why the seller isn't showing the actual Mar-crest piece they have in front of them.
-Using others online pictures without permission is not allowed for many reasons.
+ALERT: Pictures on this website have been copied (without permission), and are showing up on several online auctions daily.
+Why aren't these sellers using their own pictures?
+(Using others online pictures without permission is not allowed for many reasons.)
 Auction companies make it clear that sellers are to write their own descriptions and use their own pictures.
 Image theft and text theft is NOT allowed.

-Why not?
-The seller may have "similar" items for sale, but the condition could be very different.
-Usually, not in a good way.
-Do you really want to do business with the seller that ignores these rules (that are in place for a reason)?
-The reason is to protect the buyer.
+Why?
+The seller may have similar items for sale, but the condition could be very different.
+And usually, not in a good way.
+Would you want to do business with a seller that ignores these rules (that are in place for a reason - to protect the buyer)?
 What does it say about sellers who choose to ignore the rules?
 Would they be trustworthy?
-Some sellers may say that their camera is broken or they don't have one yet.
-Don't buy from them unless there are clear pictures of the actual item, ideally showing all sides (unless it's a trusted seller you have done buisness with before).
+They usually say that their camera is broken or they don't have one yet, or that the item is not in their possession because they are selling pieces for a friend or relative.
+Don't fall for these common excuses.
+Buy from either a trusted seller you have done business with before, or one that has very good feedback.
+Happy hunting!

 "I love your site!
 My husbands Uncle just passed away and he used to work at Monmouth Pottery years ago.
 As we were going through his things I brought home a cookie jar and large pitcher.
 I decided to google it and found your site.
 I had no idea it was even made in Monmouth.
 I just liked it because my Grandma used to have ones just like them.
 I really love the pieces I saw on your site with the pink interior….I think I have been bitten by the collecting bug!"
 D. Hickerson Little York, IL